IATI/D-Portal/plated/README.md

 # Dependencies

-Plated assumes you are comfortable with the command line and requires the following installed
+Plated assumes you are comfortable with the command line and git and requires the following installed

 - [git](https://git-scm.com/downloads) ```sudo apt-get install git```
 - [node](https://nodejs.org) ```sudo apt-get install nodejs-legacy npm```